 Lab

-By default, Lab capitalizes on traits associated with reduced film agitation, namely : maximum shadow detail extraction, dense color purity particularly in dark regions, reduced global contrast, increased local contrast, tempered highlights, and a greater concentration of fine-grained tonality.
+By default, Lab capitalizes on traits associated with reduced film agitation during processing, namely : nascent shadow details extraction, dense color purity particularly in dark regions, reduced global contrast, increased local contrast, tempered highlights, and a greater concentration of fine-grained tonality.

 Film developer solution works and exhausts quicker in bright areas than in dark areas.
 Agitation tempers the effects of this phenomenon by controlling the flow of fresh developer (replenisher) into the bath.
 Lower replenisher rates (lower agitation periods) allows active developer to remain longer in dark areas where the least sensitized salt crystals require the most time to fully develop.
 A single agitation period in the middle of the develop cycle has the exhausted developer resting undisturbed in the highlights (acting as a buffer from further developing), while allowing active developer to continue building density in the shadows.
 By giving the developer more time to work in the shadows, it brings out more details than otherwise would be possible through multiple agitations.